micmejia/bible-dump/AMPC/John/John 17.md

-I have made Your Name known to them _and_ revealed Your character _and_ Your very [^c]Self, and I will continue to make [You] known, that the love which You have bestowed upon Me may be in them [felt in their hearts] and that I [Myself] may be in them.
+I have made Your Name known to them _and_ revealed Your character _and_ Your very Self, and I will continue to make [You] known, that the love which You have bestowed upon Me may be in them [felt in their hearts] and that I [Myself] may be in them.